 Chalk Eyebright was first published for Kent by Frederick Townend in his Monograph of the British Species of Euphrasia (Journal of Botany, 1897, at p.470), where he listed it (then known as E. kerneri) as found by A.H.
 Wolley Dod on chalk at Upper Halling in September 1894.
 It may not be the first finding, as there is a specimen at Manchester Museum collected by Dr Gustavus St Brody at Maidstone in 1891, which purports to be this species.
 Hanbury and Marshall (1899) had no records other than Upper Halling, but considered Chalk Eyebright likely to occur frequently on the downs.
 This no doubt was true, but there are relatively few records until the 1950s.
 Philp (1982) listed 42 tetrad records for the period 1971-80, along the North Downs from the Surrey border to the cliff tops of the east coast.
-By 1990-2005, the record total had become 28 tetrads (Philp, 2010), so this may be evidence of decline in Kent (as nationally).
+By 1990-2005, the record total had become 28 tetrads (Philp, 2010), so this may be evidence of decline in Kent (as nationally), although more recent records qualify the position.

 Euphrasia pseudokerneri is a hemiparasitic annual of short downland turf, particularly on grazed higher slopes.
-It germinates in spring and is a late flowerer, in August, September or even October; and Alan Silverside (1994)36 surmises that this perhaps affords some reproductive isolation from Euphrasia nemorosa (Common Eyebright), with which it hybridizes.
+It germinates in spring and is a late flowerer, in August, September or even October; and Alan Silverside (1994)38 surmises that this perhaps affords some reproductive isolation from Euphrasia nemorosa (Common Eyebright), with which it hybridizes.
 The latter species starts flowering in late June or early July and continues into the flowering period of Chalk Eyebright.
 Euphrasia nemorosa may replace Chalk Eyebright on lower slopes or rougher grassland, with hybrid swarms where species overlap.
 Philp (1982) refers to intermediate plants usually being present where the two species grow together, although the hybrid was not recorded specifically in that survey; and in Philp (2010) the only hybrid record was near Otford (TQ56A).
 There are earlier finds in chalk grassland (Hogtrough Hill at Brasted, 1954; Snodland, 1954; Luddesdown, 1959; St Margaret's Bay, 1959) which have been expertly determined as either possibly or probably this hybrid.
+More recently, convincing hybrids have been seen at Folkestone Warren (TR 258 383, KBRG meeting on 9 June 2018) with corollas up to 10mm long (and so outside the range of E. nemorosa), flowering well before E. pseudokerneri begins39.

-36 A.J.
+38 A.J.
 Silverside, Euphrasia pseudokerneri Pugsley, in (eds.)
 A. Stewart, D.A.
 Pearman & C.D.
 Preston (1994), Scarce Plants in Britain, JNCC.